Improving the Social Impact of Philanthropic Investment

-How might we prioritize among innumerable social issues those best primed for action and investment?
+How might we prioritize those social issues best primed for action and investment?

 Results / Outcomes

-- Credited with identifying 30% of the opportunities The Rockefeller Foundation explored as potential investment areas in early 2016
+- Credited with identifying 30% of the potential investment areas that The Rockefeller Foundation explored in early 2016

-- Developed a process for eliciting insights from multiple sources and assessing emerging trends on more than 16 global challenges, including mental health, affordable housing, systems, waste in fish, meat, and protein value chains, and exclusion of women from the workforce
+- Developed a process for eliciting insights from multiple sources and assessing emerging trends on more than 16 global challenges, including mental health, affordable housing, systems, waste in protein value chains, and exclusion of women from the workforce

 - Designed and hosted customized trend-sourcing workshops globally, convening more than 200 diverse experts to identify emerging opportunities for actions

 - Helped test a pilot Horizon Scanning process with potential Rockefeller Foundation partners, aimed at integrating the process into the Foundation’s decision-making process

 - Designed and disseminated Trend Reports identifying more than 200 opportunities for more in-depth exploration by the Foundation